 Understanding the difference between fair and equal treatment

 Before you shift your focus onto fair treatment, it’s important to understand how it differs from equality.
 This is where many managers get hung up and sacrifice healthy relationships.
 They think if anyone in a similar role has the same salary, no matter what, the playing field is level.

-This is an easy assumption to make, but you have to remember that every employee is different.
-Almost all employees have different work ethics, styles, skill sets, responsibilities and goals.
-Bob and Sandy might have the same role, but the way they get the job done is likely very different.
+This is a natural assumption to make, but you have to remember that every employee is unique.
+Almost all employees have subtle but important nuances in their work ethics, styles, skill sets, responsibilities, and goals.
+Bob and Sandy, for example, might have the same role, but the way they get the job done is likely very different.